Author's Guidelines

 C. Licensing and Copyright

 All articles published by RAME Publishers will be distributed under the terms and conditions of the Creative Commons Attribution License (CC-BY).
 So anyone is allowed to copy, distribute, and transmit the article on condition that the original article and source is correctly cited.
+The manuscript published in RAME Publishers journal will be copyrighted, so authors are allowed to use their own articles for non-commercial purposes without seeking permission from RAME Publishers.

 D. Conflict of Interest and Acknowledgement

 Authors should declare any potential conflicts of interest relating to a specific article.
 Author should acknowledge the support given for his research work from any funding agency or from host institution or any individual.
+Authors should declare any potential conflicts of interest relating to a specific article.
+Author should acknowledge the support given for his research work from any funding agency or from host institution or any individual.
+Also reviewers should specify clearly the conflicts of interest while contacted by editor for review of manuscript.

 E. Publication Malpractice The responsibility of Editor is to make fair and unbiased decisions and ensure a fair and appropriate peer review process.
 The editor can ask author to provide supporting data if found data fabrication in the manuscript.
 An article may be rejected if the supporting data provided is not satisfactory and considered as a publication malpractice.